debugferro/challenge/README.md

 ## 🚀 How to run it?

 1. Clone the project `git clone git@github.com:debugferro/challenge.git`
-2. Get into the project folder
+2. Get into the project folder `cd challenge`

 You can run the project's phoenix server with docker or without docker.

 ##### 🤖 Without docker: